Simon-CR/homey-aux-cloud/README.md

 - API implementation based on reverse-engineered AUX Cloud / Broadlink protocols

 Special thanks to the Home Assistant community for documenting the AUX Cloud API.

+## API Documentation

+For developers and integrators, we provide comprehensive API documentation:

+📖 **[API_REFERENCE.md](./API_REFERENCE.md)** - Complete AUX Cloud API reference including:
+- Authentication & encryption details
+- Device control endpoints
+- Energy consumption data queries
+- All AC parameters and their values

+This documentation can help you build your own integrations for platforms like Home Assistant, OpenHAB, Node-RED, or custom smart home solutions.

 ## Support